 Your CV is just too important to leave to chance.
 It’s the most personal document you will ever create.
 It represents your professional life story and holds the key to your future hopes, dreams and aspirations.
 It represents you when you are not in the room.
 It is what makes you stand out from the crowd.
 Get it right and it will work tirelessly for you.
 Get it wrong and it will close doors before you even get the chance to open them.

-We work with funds professionals at all levels every day and have advised 1000’s on their CV.
-Here’s the best advice you can get to create the perfect funds CV.
+We work with newly qualified accountants every day and have advised 1000’s on their CV.
+Here’s the best advice you can get to create the perfect newly qualified accountant CV.

 Step 1: Personal details, summary and education.
 If you do it right here’s how it should look (pay special attention to the advice in red):